aguzmans/cool-storage/README.md

 b)	GetDirContentlist (user, searchCriteria) -> list of files.
 This function will not talk to glacier directly but only to the DB.
 c)	PutFileFolderInStorage(path, destination, user) -> Success/failure.
 This function will upload a file to glacier and store all the meta data needed to retrieve it; region, size, encryption method, Compression method, etc.
 a.
 There will be need to have multipart upload here and make sure uploads are consistent.
-d)	RetriveObject(Target,Priority,DestinationPath,user) -> An object successfully download to local(phone/laptop,etc) or to NiHaoCloud.
+d)	RetriveObject(Target,Priority,DestinationPath,user) -> An object successfully download to local(phone/laptop,etc) or to other cloud.
 e)	ReportUsageMetrics(user, amount in Kb?) -> success/failure.
 It should probably report to our billing dashboard (dash.sesamedisk.com).
-The report should be about storage (every hour) or about new upload/download requests and execution from glacier to NiHao Cloud or to local.
+The report should be about storage (every hour) or about new upload/download requests and execution from glacier to other cloud or to local.
 f)	ChangeStorageMode(for the next iteration)

 # Other features that are not part of the core API
 a)	Login.
 b)	Access definition dashboard.
 Where organization (Org) admin can define policies.
-c)	Configure and execute Cronjob schedule for batch jobs to archieve every x time from NiHao Cloud if the files have not been accessed and they are bigger than X size, etc..
+c)	Configure and execute Cronjob schedule for batch jobs to archieve every x time from other cloud if the files have not been accessed and they are bigger than X size, etc..
-d)	Web interface to copy and more from local and from NiHao Cloud.
+d)	Web interface to copy and more from local and from other cloud.
 When we say copy and move understand upload/download and delete.
 e)	Add Phone app features for android and IOS.

 # Prototype UI: